Erdiko/ngx-user-admin/README.md

 * Services, Guards & Resolvers
 * Components

+More info can be found in our full documentation (coming soon).

 ### Routes

 The app consists of a few simple routes with more to be added in the near future.
 All of these can be found in the `user-admin` module.